-Keywords are an extremely important part of search engine optimization and marketing, but what is a long-tail keyword and why are they important?
+Keywords are a key component of search marketing, but what is a long-tail keyword, and why are they important?

-“Chicago summer tourist attractions” is a precise multi-word search phrase that accurately reflects the intent of the user: to find tourist attractions in Chicago.
+“Tourist attractions in Chicago” is a precise multi-word search phrase that accurately reflects the intent of the user: to find tourist attractions in Chicago.
 So why is this so important for search engine optimization and marketing?
 The answer lies in this simple graph:

 The far left of the graph represents “fat head” keywords, for example, the word “Chicago.”
-These types of single-word searches account for a small percentage of all (Google) searches while long-tail keywords i.e. “Chicago summer tourist attractions” account for roughly 70% of all searches.
-In a nutshell, long-tail keyword searches are hundreds of millions of unique multi-word searches that might be conducted a few times in any given day, but, when taken together, comprise the majority of the world’s search volume.
+These types of single-word searches account for a small percentage of all Google searches while long-tail keywords i.e. “tourist attractions in Chicago” account for roughly 70% of all searches.
+In a nutshell, long-tail keyword searches are hundreds of millions of unique multi-word searches that in some cases might be searched only a few times in a day, but, when taken together, comprise the majority of the world’s search volume.

-For marketers, because with long-tail keywords the consumer is searching for a very specific product or service, long-tail keywords are typically higher converting (meaning someone searching for a more specific keyword phrase is more likely to buy a product or service) and less competitive than short-tail keywords.
-From an organic ranking (the free listings in Google) perspective, long-tail keywords are not only easier to rank a website for (because they are less competitive), but also are more targeted to exactly what a user is searching for to find a particular product, service, or information – for example: “custom home builders Boston” or “how to unclog a bathroom sink with vinegar and baking soda.”
+For marketers, because long-tail keywords are more specific, they’re typically higher converting and less competitive than fat head keywords.
+From an organic ranking (the free listings in Google) perspective, long-tail keywords are not only easier to rank a website for (because they are less competitive), but are also more specific to a person’s intent when searching for a particular product, service, or information – for example: “custom home builders Boston” or “how to unclog a bathroom sink with vinegar and baking soda.”

-For search engine marketing, for example Google Ads, bidding on long-tail keywords is an important strategy, as the cost-per-click (the amount an advertiser pays if someone clicks on their ad) to an ad is inevitably lower since there’s less competition.
-Bidding on long-tail keywords also allows advertisers to only show ads for the exact keywords that customers are typing into Google to find their product or service.
+For search engine marketing e.g. Google Ads, bidding on long-tail keywords is an important strategy since the cost-per-click (the amount an advertiser pays if someone clicks on their ad) to an ad is typically lower since there’s less competition.
+Bidding on long-tail keywords also allows advertisers to show ads for the exact keywords that customers are typing into Google to find their product or service.

 Share this Post